 - 120. All customers are entitled to receive an automatic message, free of charge, providing personalised pricing information, information about value-added services, emergency communications and public warning mobile applications (when relevant) when the customer enters the visited country.
 The automatic message including basic roaming information should be personalised to that customer (Articles 13, 14 and 15 Roaming Regulation).
 BEREC considers that personalised information should be sent to all customers including those subscribed to an alternative tariff. - 121.
 According to Article 13 (1) Roaming Regulation, roaming providers have to provide customers with disabilities with the basic personalised pricing information by voice call, free of charge, if they so request. - 122.
 The personalized pricing information should be sent to roaming customers travelling within Union, outside the Union or when customers connect to national or international non-terrestrial public mobile communications networks. - 123.
 Providers are required to send the basic personalised pricing information to the customer 'without undue delay and free of charge' when they connect for the first time to a network other than that of their home provider when travelling abroad (Article 13 Roaming Regulation) or each time a customer crosses a border of a country outside the Union.
 This ensures that customers are informed of the roaming charges before they use those roaming services. - 124.
-In addition, pursuant to Article 14 Roaming Regulation, information on data roaming, which includes MMS, should be delivered every time the roaming customer connects to a visited network and initiates a data roaming service in that visited country for the first time.
-When the customer continues travelling from one visited country to another, such tariff information is required to be sent to the customer unless the prices are the same.
-In such a case, BEREC understands that this provision requires only notifying the customer once when the customer enters another visited country. - 125.
+In addition, pursuant to Article 14 Roaming Regulation, information on data roaming, which includes MMS, should be delivered every time the roaming customer connects to a visited network and initiates a data roaming service in that visited country.
+When the customer continues travelling from one visited country to another, such tariff information is required to be sent again to the customer. - 125.
 For users of laptops with dongles or similar devices, connection to the visited network and initiation of the data roaming session are simultaneous.
 The domestic network is only able to tell that the user has connected to a visited network when the data roaming session has commenced.
-Therefore, the roaming provider should send one message to provide all of the required information.
-This could for instance be provided free of charge on a landing page (displaying price information) that opens when a data roaming session is initiated and before any data transfer (that is subject to a charge or a FUP) takes place.
+Therefore, the roaming provider should provide relevant information for roaming customers.
+This information could for instance be provided free of charge on a landing page (displaying price information) that opens when a data roaming session is initiated and before any data transfer (that is subject to a charge or a FUP) takes place.
+This should not preclude roaming providers from providing tariff information regarding data roaming services by means of pop-up windows, mobile apps, etc.